I never skip my three weekly exercise sessions – except when I’m sick – and now I’m telling you why you shouldn’t either.

 2. Your memory sharpens

 Regular exercise really changes your brain.
-It simulates the release of growth factors, and thus affects the health of brain cells and stimulates the growth of new blood vessels.
+It stimulates the release of growth factors, and thus affects the health of brain cells and stimulates the growth of new blood vessels.
 Certain parts of the brain even seem to be bigger with people who exercise regularly.

 3. You feel better in general